tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

   * Remove sentence _This file is to be edited by the Developer_
   * Consider Forcing to "to require cmake 3.0.2 for Kinetic"
   * Ensure all class methods are camelCased.
-* Longer Term:
-  * Consider use of Jinja

 ## Acknowledgements